Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/meta/sharmed.md

 ...is better than begging for 1g ram, then i say no, /and|or/(todo: change to unicode diamond) how much there is; bartering, haggling,..
 <> = andor
 memory allocation, computation scheduling,.; booking system #/l+-?tp/

+maintain a list of malfunctional resources in 𝄞triplicate #cfg